sharansd/hello-world/README.md

 "hello-world"
-hi humans welcome to java world
+hi humans welcome to java world . java is king of development.